UPDATE: Latest Additions

 The Savage Lovecast is the funniest, most sensible sex advice podcast on the interwebs.
 Dan Savage has been doling out sex advice via his weekly syndicated column for about three decades, and he brings the same blunt humor to the podcast.
 In addition to callers’ questions, there’s typically there’s a guest for a brief interview and sometimes a sex researcher or expert comes on to discuss recent science, politics, or other sex news or issues.
 You can listen to the free version or (my preference) pay a few bucks for a subscription to the Magnum version.
 Posts weekly every Tuesday.

 Mystery Show is a new podcast from the funny, charming, amazing Starlee Kine, who you may know from her contributions to NPR’s This American Life.
 On Mystery Show, Starlee solves real mysteries with one rule: no using the internet.
-The only thing not to like: waiting for new episodes since the show’s first six episodes were posted in July.
-Hopefully more episodes are coming soon!
+The only thing not to like: waiting for new episodes since the show’s first six episodes were posted in July (update: sadly, that was the end of the show’s run).

 Gilbert Gottfried’s Amazing Colossal Podcast might be an acquired taste, and you may not want to acquire it.
 Gilbert and his co-host Frank Santopadre interview celebrities (Chevy Chase, Judd Apatow), character actors (Paul Dooley, Richard Kine), and many show business relative unknowns who worked with greats and near greats (former child actor Michael Oliver from the Problem Child movies; Bill Mumy from Lost in Space; Max Baer Jr from the Beverley Hillbillies, etc).
 You’ll need a high tolerance for hearing Gilbert tell the same jokes (and badly sing the same songs) in just about every episode.
 Also a high tolerance for Gilbert.
 And scatological and/or sexually repulsive (think The Aristocrats) humor.
 Frank tries, usually unsuccessfully, to keep things under some semblance of control.
 But stick with it – you’ll hear stories you won’t hear anywhere else, from people you may never hear from again (Gilbert and Frank favor geriatric guests, although they have had youngsters like Artie Lang and Jim Norton on the show).
-Gilbert and Frank also do a weekly podcast featuring short reviews of (usually) obscure old movies, their “Colossal Obsessions” podcast.
+Gilbert and Frank also do a weekly podcast (now available only via a paywall) featuring short reviews of (usually) obscure old movies, their “Colossal Obsessions” podcast.
 In addition to the movie reviews, you may hear some of the same old jokes and Gilbert may (badly) sing the same songs.
-Posts weekly, around Mondays with the movie short posting later in the week.
+Posts weekly Mondays, with the movie short posting Thursdays.

 Roderick on the Line lets us listen in on a weekly phone call between techie and creative consultant Merlin Mann and musician John Roderick of the Long Winters.
 Because there aren’t enough podcasts featuring two white guys in their forties (approaching 50!) just chatting.
 But really, it’s awesome.
 My favorite podcast to listen to while kayaking on Lake Merritt in the early mornings.
-Posts weekly, I think Mondays usually (I told you I was behind!)
+Posts weekly or so.

 The Moth Radio Hour has true stories told on various stages across the country.
 The granddaddy of storytelling podcasts, they’ve been doing storytelling from before storytelling became hip.
-Posts every week or so.
+Posts weekly on Tuesdays.

 The Smartest Man in the World: comedian Greg Proops rambles his way through this funny, political and, yes, smart podcast.
 Typical topics include women’s rights, great women in history, old movies, baseball (especially Negro Leagues ball and anything related to the San Francisco Giants), race, recently deceased luminaries, and more.
 Posts weekly on Mondays.

 Criminal is a “true crime” podcast with surprising stories from and/or about criminals, crimes gone wrong, crimes gone right, and more.
-Posts every other week or so.
+Posts every other week on Fridays.

 Unfictional: host Bob Carlson curates documentary audio shorts from producers across the country.
 Posts weekly or so.